carpentries-incubator/reproducible-publications-quarto/_episodes/06-writing-styling.md

 keypoints:
 - "The visual editor has made formatting much easier."
 - "You can apply rmd styling without prior R Markdown knowledge."
-- "You can include inline code to narratives for basic calculations."
+- "You can include inline code to narratives for basic calculations and dynamic information."
 ---

 ## Formatting Rmd Documents with the Visual Editor